Amplified: Music of Protest at People’s History Museum

 Book now

 The RNCM trains some of the most technically accomplished young musicians in the world – people who have spent their lives learning a demanding, rule-bound discipline.
-The People’s History Museum, by contrast, is devoted to those who decided that rules weren’t working and said so loudly.
+People’s History Museum (PHM), by contrast, is devoted to those who decided that rules weren’t working in the struggle for a fairer world for all, and said so loudly.
 On 4 July, the museum opens after hours for an event that asks what happens when you put these two worlds together.

-Working with poet, playwright and activist Louise Wallwein MBE – more on her shortly – a group of RNCM musicians were each commissioned to write new music in response to the museum’s archive.
-They were encouraged to explore the museum independently and home in on whatever resonated.
+Working with poet, playwright and activist Louise Wallwein MBE – more on her shortly – a group of RNCM musicians were each commissioned to write new music in response to the museum’s collection and current programme.
+They were encouraged to explore the museum independently and hone in on whatever resonated.
 At their fingertips: Re/Assemble, an exhibition exploring the 1988 Section 28 protest march – the largest LGBTQIA+ demonstration in British history – and On The Line, which marks the centenary of the 1926 General Strike.

-Both exhibitions spill across rooms full of objects that carry the weight of real events – strike shelters and picket banners, protest posters and placards.
-The museum’s collection doesn’t just record these moments – it holds them in sequence, each act of resistance and rebellion informing the next.
+Both exhibitions spill across galleries full of objects that carry the weight of real events – strike shelters and picket banners, protest posters and placards.
+PHM’s collection doesn’t just record these moments – it holds them in sequence, each act of resistance and rebellion informing the next.
 On 4 July, the students add a living soundtrack to that sequence, performing their new music among the objects that inspired it.

 Wallwein is a genuine disruptor.
 She gave her first one-woman show on the wing of a World War Two aircraft.
 She was a dancer at the Hacienda’s legendary queer night Flesh.
 And her lifelong activism – from the Viraj Mendis defence campaign to BBC radio work on the refugee crisis – has made her a persistent thorn in the side of the establishment.